 Revising our work is an essential part of the creative process.
 Creative work is never really finished, and creative professionals often have to choose between delivering on time and completing all the tasks they really planned to do.

-If your work doesn't quite meet the goals for an assignment, it will be returned to you for revision.
-You'll have one week to revise during in-class lab time, at lunch, or after school during scheduled open lab.
-If your revised work meets all goals, you will receive full credit for the assignment with no penalty.
+If your work doesn't meet primary goals for an assignment, it will be returned to you for revision.
+You will have one week to revise during in-class open lab time, at lunch, or after school during scheduled times.
+If your revised work meets all goals, you will receive partial deadline credit (3 out of 5 possible points) for the assignment.

 Even if your project meets all the assignment goals, you are always welcome to revise and improve your creations.
 Revised projects will always get a second screening / listening during class time to show off your hard work, so don't be afraid to jump back in and change something!

-We use a Feedback Journal to reflect on each project completed for a course.
+We use a digital Feedback Journal to reflect on each project completed for a course.
 Just like a sports team watches film after a game, creators look back at their projects to decide what was great and what to work on improving next.
-You will always have the opportunity to revise a project after feedback from Mr. Weaver, though there may not always be time for revision in class.
+You will always have the opportunity to revise a project after feedback from Mr. Weaver, though there may not always be time for revision during class time.

 There are a small number of assignments that only show up once a year.
 Most important is the end-of-course WebXam, a state requirement for all CTE programs in Ohio.
 The online exam usually takes place in late April, and it's the only traditionally graded assessment in the program.

 WebXams consist of ~40 multiple choice questions covering content specific to your course.
-A goal for proficiency is set for each exam, for example: 70% of questions correct.
+A goal for proficiency is set for each exam, for example: 77% of questions correct.
 Achieving "proficient" on the exam means you recieve full credit for this assignment.
-Any correct answers over this threshold will turn into bonus points!
+If you do not earn "proficient" on your first attempt, you will have a chance to retake the test once before the end of the school year.

 As you complete projects in class, you will collect completed work in a folder on your personal Google Drive.
-You will end the school year with a collection of ALL your finished projects and assignments.
-Seniors can transfer all their data to a personal Google account at the end of the school year to keep the files on Drive from being deleted after they graduate!
+You will end the school year with a collection of ALL your finished projects and assignments as well as notes taken and references collected throughout the year.
+Seniors can transfer all their data to a personal Google account at the end of the school year to keep all files from Drive after they graduate!